Morebec/OrkestraMono/components/orkestra-symfony-bundle/README.md

 ```

 ### Configuring the Event Store
-The configuration of the event store follows the same configuration principles as the message bus:
+The configuration of the event store follows the same configuration principles:

 ```php
 /** @var OrkestraConfiguration $configuration */